-The Ito Hirobumi Residences is located on the grounds of the Shoin Shrine.
+The Ito Hirobumi Residences are located on the grounds of the Shoin Shrine.
 Shoin Shrine is located east of the city center.
-From Higashi-Hagi or Hagi Station, take the Maru Bus East Loop and get off at Shoin Jinja-mae bus stop.
+From Higashi-Hagi or Hagi Station, take the Maru Bus East Loop and get off at the Shoin Jinja-mae bus stop.
 The shrine is a short walk from there.
 You can also reach the shrine in about 15 minutes by walking from Higashi-Hagi Station or in half the time by bicycle.

 Ito Hirobumi Residences